 - 6.1 Council purchasing may only be undertaken by officers with the appropriate delegated authority to carry out such tasks as set out in the Council's Scheme of Delegation.
-Officers with delegated authority may only delegate to other officers who have the appropriate skills and knowledge for the task and such delegation shall be recorded in writing by the officer delegating the task and notified to the relevant Executive Head. - 6.2 Each Executive Head shall inform officers, where appropriate, of the extent of any delegated authority and applicable financial thresholds.
+Officers with delegated authority may only delegate to other officers who have the appropriate skills and knowledge for the task and such delegation shall be recorded in writing by the officer delegating the task and notified to the relevant Strategic Director and Head of Service.. - 6.2 Each Strategic Director and Head of Service shall inform officers, where appropriate, of the extent of any delegated authority and applicable financial thresholds.